MycroftAI/documentation/docs/using-mycroft-ai/customizations/tts-engine.md

 ---
 description: >-
   Text-To-Speech (TTS) is the process of synthesizing audio from text.
-Mycroft uses our own TTS engine but also support a range of third party services.
+Mycroft uses our own TTS engines by default, however we also support a range of third party services.
 ---

 # Text-To-Speech